 If a manager sees all of their people as fixed assets, they won't invest in their growth or give them the kinds of challenging projects that keep your best people engaged.
 Especially with Millennials, not investing in their growth will lead to them becoming bored and the expensive possibility of them leaving your company for other growth opportunities.

 How can you tell if they have the right mindset?
 There's a few easy indicators:

 - Do they take feedback well?

 - Do they seek out hearing how they can improve?

 - Do they look for opportunities to learn?

 You can also look at the chart above and see how they handle things like obstacles, challenges, etc. They may not be perfect, but your goal is to understand if they're prepared for the hard work ahead to succeed in the transition to manager.

 How to Learn the Mindset of Learning and Growth: If you want to deeply understand this concept of a growth mindset, there's no better place to go than straight to the source by reading Carol Dweck's Mindset: The New Psychology of Success.

-Clearly, there are more than just these 5 qualities for a good leader, but this list will get you started in the right direction.
+Clearly, there are more than just these 5 qualities of a good leader needed to be a good manager, but this list will build a great foundation for success.

 Are you developing new leaders in your company?